 CBD is often confused with CBN, which can be affected by harvest methods

 CBD is often naturally found in higher amounts in low-THC varieties of cannabis such as hemp, and is also often found in higher levels in auto-flowering strains which are derived from a type of wild hemp

-In recent years, some high-THC strains have been particularly bred for higher levels of CBD
+In recent years, some high-THC strains have been particularly bred to also include higher levels of CBD

 A list of a few high-CBD strains

 Many of the most popular strains today have little to no CBD and a strain is usually considered "high-CBD" if it has more than 2% CBD.
 However, many of the specially bred medical strains have higher levels of CBD, up to 15% CBD or more.
 As far as growing your own supply of medicine, generally you'll get the most consistent high-CBD results with clones, though high-CBD strains from seed have come a long way over the last few years as the strains are stabilized.

 CBD Shark Shock ↗